-9301 CONNECTICUT DRIVE • CROWN POINT 219-756-2100 WWW.PINNACLEHEALTHCARE.NET Pinnacle is conveniently located on 93rd Avenue, just east of Broadway in Crown Point.
-Introducing Providing patients with immediate, safe and quality medical care from highly-trained physicians with on-site laboratory and radiology services.
+9301 CONNECTICUT DRIVE • CROWN POINT

+219-756-2100

+WWW.PINNACLEHEALTHCARE.NET

+Pinnacle is conveniently located on 93rd Avenue,

+just east of Broadway in Crown Point.

+for a spine surgeon near you

+PINNACLE

+a physician owned facility

+At Pinnacle Hospital

+Providing patients with immediate, safe and quality

+medical care from highly-trained physicians with on-site

+laboratory and radiology services.

 We measure your wait in minutes not hours.

 Walk-ins welcome and no referrals are necessary!

-SPECIALTY TREATMENT CENTERS Tackling Adult ADHD Proper treatment can lead to more effective employees.
+Tackling Adult ADHD Proper treatment can lead to more effective employees.

-BY KATHY MCKIMMIE ttention-deficit/ hyperactivity disorder, ADHD, is widely discussed as a childhood problem, but more than half of children affected will take it with them into adulthood, causing ongoing problems with jobs and relationships.
+BY KATHY MCKIMMIE ttention-deficit/ hyperactivity order.
+ADHD. is widely discussed as a childhood problem, but more than half of children affected will take it with them into adulthood, causing ongoing problems with jobs and relationships.